Yukselcsgn/dynamic_web_scraper/DeveloperRead.md

 ---

 ## Configuration
-- All user agents and proxies are managed in `config.json`.
+- All user agents and proxies are managed in `config.json` (JSON format only).
 - Example:
 ```json
 {